Egor6052/egor6052/README.md

 I have experience working with the Git version control system, where I managed code repositories, conducted code reviews, and coordinated collaboration among team members.

-I have also worked with the Vue framework in several projects, focusing on front-end development.
+I have also worked with the Vue framework in several projects, focusing on front-end and back-end development.

 In addition, I possess strong skills in working with Linux, Unix, and Windows operating systems, including system administration, scripting, and workflow optimization.
 I am also experienced in microcontroller programming, particularly with AVR controllers from the ATmega series.
 I am continuously motivated to expand my knowledge and integrate new tools and technologies to enhance efficiency and deliver high-quality results.